Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector: Limitations of LLMs for Applications in the Electric Energy Sector

 \subsection{Challenges in Domain-Specific Data Availability and Processing}

-A significant challenge in applying large language models (LLMs) within the power sector is the scarcity of domain-specific, non-confidential data in pre-training of LLMs.
-Due to privacy concerns and regulations, pre-training of LLMs can only rely on publicly available and licensed third-party datasets \cite{OpenAIEnterprisePrivacy}, and a substantial portion of data is highly sensitive and thus remains inaccessible when pre-training LLMs.
-The absence of large-scale power system data for pre-training the LLM significantly constrains the possibilities for technological innovation, as well as the depth and scope of integration and correlation analyses within this sector.
-Constrained by this reality, smaller curated high-quality (labeled) datasets can be used for fine-tuning.
-Depending on usage scenarios, these fine-tuning datasets may need to be processed to prevent privacy leakage and converted into a format that is most efficient to fine-tuned the model for the downstream tasks.
-With the in-context few-shot learning capability of LLMs, including limited high-quality data as part of the prompt can potentially improve the performance, and some researchers are already exploring such possibilities \cite{ChatGPTDistr}; however, our experiments suggest this approach may not be sufficient for more complex tasks.
+A significant challenge in applying large language models (LLMs) within the power sector is the scarcity of domain-specific data in the pre-training of LLMs.
+Due to privacy concerns and regulations, pre-training of LLMs can only rely on publicly available and licensed third-party datasets \supercite{OpenAIEnterprisePrivacy}.
+Therefore, an open question for the research community is how to construct large power system domain specific training datasets for LLMs overcoming Critical Energy/Electric Infrastructure Information (CEII) per section 215A(d) of the United States Federal Power Act \supercite{doe2020ceii}.
+Constrained by this reality, smaller curated high-quality (labeled) datasets can be used for fine-tuning; which, for example, can assist the user in performing power flow analysis (Section SI.7), or even to prevent LLMs from generating unsafe responses (Section SI.8).
+Depending on usage scenarios, these fine-tuning datasets may need to be processed to prevent privacy leakage and converted into a format that is most efficient to fine-tune for downstream tasks.
+In-context few-shot learning capability of LLMs, including limited high-quality data as part of the prompt can potentially improve the performance, and some researchers are already exploring such possibilities \supercite{ChatGPTDistr}.

-As demonstrated in Supplemental Information, a significant portion of power system data comes in the form of long-range time series datasets that may not be in natural language.
-This may require a customized design of more efficient embedding algorithms for the given data, particularly when the data is of multi-modal nature.
-Furthermore, LLMs usually have a limited context window size, and power system signals may exhibit long-term dependence that is beyond the context window, and this would require additional processing of the data.
+Additionally, a significant portion of power system data comes in the form of long-range time series datasets from diverse measuring instruments that may not be in natural language.
+This may require a customized design of more efficient embedding algorithms.
+Also, LLMs can only process a limited amount of information during each query, which is also known as context window, and power system signals may exhibit long-range dependence, which may not be captured due to these limitations.